View our formal complaints policy.

 Every year we complete an internal assessment to check that we are complying with the code.

-The Complaint Handling Code Self-assessment LB Camden 2022/23 has been approved by the Housing Ombudsman but is still subject to approval from the Resources and Corporate Performance Scrutiny Committee so may be subject to change.
+The Complaint Handling Code Self-assessment LB Camden 2022/23 has been approved by the Housing Ombudsman and by the Resources and Corporate Performance Scrutiny Committee.

 Find out more about the Housing Ombudsman Complaint Handling Code on the Housing Ombudsman website